Where systems

 Consolidated oversight across the full range of hospital operations — each function built or rebuilt to operate with institutional-grade discipline inside a mission-driven environment.

 Board-level financial reporting, IFRS-compliant accounting, capital allocation, and treasury.
-Full P&L ownership with zero-based budget governance built from the ground up.
+Full P&L ownership with zero-based budget governance and variance architecture designed and deployed from inception.

 End-to-end RCM covering claims, payer contracts, denial management, and IFRS 9 / ECL-compliant receivables.
 Significant reductions in AR days and collection risk exposure.

-Full ERP implementation ownership, IT governance framework design, and digital infrastructure oversight — built from zero with internal talent developed at every layer.
+Full ERP implementation ownership, IT governance framework design, and digital infrastructure oversight — built from zero with internal talent developed at every layer and integration remediation managed through go-live and beyond.

 Amazon-trained procurement discipline applied to hospital supply chain.
 CI framework cut procurement cycle time by a third.
 Vendor governance, formulary management, and inventory optimization.